itaychachy/RewardSDS/README.md

 ___

-> **TL;DR:**
+**TL;DR:**
->  introducing **RewardSDS**, a novel approach that weights noise samples based on alignment scores from a reward model, producing a weighted SDS loss that prioritizes gradients from noise samples that yield aligned high-reward output.
+Introducing **RewardSDS**, a novel approach that weights noise samples based on alignment scores from a reward model, producing a weighted SDS loss that prioritizes gradients from noise samples that yield aligned high-reward output.
 ___

-## Experimenting with RewardSDS
+# Experimenting with RewardSDS

 ### Prerequisites
  This project has been tested with `Python 3.8`, `CUDA 11.8`, and `GPU L40S`.